samuelroland/ICT239/239notes.md

 ## Creating the admin user
 We have `cpnv` and `root`, but we need to create a second admin account that can install packages but cannot break everything like the root account.

 Create the user: `sudo /sbin/adduser admin` and enter a password.
+(Append `--disabled-password` if no password need to be disabled)

 Granting rights to `admin`:
 ```bash